JamesFarnsworth/TankGame/README.md

 # TankGame
-A simple Pascal game I created a few years ago
+A simple Pascal game I created a few years ago (using the Lazarus IDE)